AutoRabitOrg/knowledgebase/product-guides/arm/introduction-to-arm-developer-apis/authentication.md

 # Authentication

-AutoRABIT API uses API keys to authenticate requests.
-Authentication to the API is performed via HTTP Basic Auth.
-Provide your API key as the basic auth username value.
-You do not need to provide a password.

-Your API keys carry many privileges, so be sure to keep them secure!
-Do not share your secret API keys in publicly accessible areas such as [GitHub](../arm-features/automation-and-ci/enabling-github-checks.md), client-side code, and so forth.

-{% hint style="info" %}
+AutoRABIT APIs use API keys for secure authentication.
+All authentication is handled through **HTTP Basic Auth**, where the API key is provided as the username.
+No password is required.

+Your API key grants significant access—treat it like a password. **Do not expose your API key** in public code repositories, client-side applications, or other insecure locations such as [GitHub](../arm-features/automation-and-ci/enabling-github-checks.md).

+> **ℹ️ API Token Header Usage**
+>
-Generate an API Key from the AutoRABIT platform and provide it in the header such as **header -- "token: api-key"** for cURL for all the requests requiring this authentication.
+> Generate your API key from the AutoRABIT platform.
+For cURL or other HTTP clients, include it in the header as:
-{% endhint %}
+>
+> ```
+> header -- "token: api-key"
+> ```
+>
+> This header is required for all authenticated API requests.